INK-USC/CPL/README.md

 ## Datasets

 We offer two datasets: FB15K-NYT10 and UMLS-PubMed.
-Download it here:
+Download it here, with some data dealing toolkits:

 https://drive.google.com/file/d/1hCyPBjywpMuShRJCPKRjc7n2vHpxfetg/view?usp=sharing

-if you want to create your own dataset, it should like this:
+if you want to create your own dataset, it should look like this:

 the knowledge graph dataset should look like ones for [MINERVA](https://github.com/shehzaadzd/MINERVA). take a look: [Here](https://github.com/shehzaadzd/MINERVA/tree/master/datasets/data_preprocessed/FB15K-237)